 Kobbie Mainoo Stats

 From a statistical view, FA Youth Cup has been the Kobbie Mainoo show.
-Two goals and an assist in five games, from a deeper midfield position, are great numbers.
+Two goals and an assist in six games, from a deeper midfield position, are great numbers.
 Consequently, his good performances resulted in a step up to the U23s level, where he made four appearances.
 However, raw stats don’t do justice to Mainoo’s impact on the game.